sshenoy700/sl-assignment/README.md

 # Backend

-All the backend calls will be to http://localhost/sites/formsubmit/[files] All the backend files/database are uploaded in a folder called sites Database config can be found in a file called connection.php inside sites
+All the backend calls will be to http://localhost/sites/formsubmit/[files].
+All the backend files/database are uploaded in a folder called sites.
+Database config can be found in a file called connection.php inside sites.

 ## Development server